Inkazar/Portfolio-1/README.txt

 Contact Form Setup:
 Register with Formspree and replace the form action URL in the contact form with your own endpoint to handle submissions.

-Deployment:
-Once customized, you can deploy your portfolio using GitHub Pages or your preferred hosting service.

 Deployment
-Using GitHub Pages

 Push Your Repository to GitHub.
 Go to Repository Settings:
 In your repository, navigate to the "Pages" section.
 Select the Publishing Branch:
 Choose the branch (e.g., main) and set the folder to / (root).
-Access Your Website:
-Your portfolio will be live at https://yourusername.github.io/portfolio-website/.
-Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests for improvements, bug fixes, or additional features.

 License
 This project is licensed under the MIT License.